athertahir/deep-learning-time-series-forecasting/chapter_14/Lab12.md

 ```
 Like the CNN, the LSTM can support multiple variables or features at each time step.
 As
 the car sales dataset only has one value at each time step, we can fix this at 1, both when
-defining the input to the network in theinputshapeargument[ninput, 1], and in defining
+defining the input to the network in the input shape argument[ninput, 1], and in defining
 the shape of the input samples.

 # reshape input samples